 Blue Frontier Campaign is working to Save Point Molate on San Francisco Bay.

-The majority on the city council seemed to think the promise of service jobs for maids and security guards was the best they could hope to provide their low-income constituents.
-However in conversations with a range of folks around Richmond CFSPM found no indication there was any strong support for the casino plan.
+The majority on the city council at first seemed to think the promise of service jobs for maids and security guards was the best they could hope to provide their low-income constituents.
+However, in conversations with a range of folks around Richmond, CFSPM found no indication there was any strong support for the casino plan.
 More typical were fears of increased crime, traffic and gambling addiction.
-After years of planning delays and promises unrealized support for the mega-casino shifted from 5-2 to 4-3 council members.
-Finally they agreed to put a non-binding referendum titled Measure U on the November 2010 election ballot that for the first time would let the citizens of Richmond vote on whether they supported a casino complex on their undeveloped waterfront.
+After years of promises unrealized, support for the mega-casino shifted from 5-2 to 4-3 council members.
+Finally they agreed to put a non-binding referendum, titled Measure U on the November 2010 election ballot that for the first time would let the citizens of Richmond vote on whether they supported a casino complex on their undeveloped waterfront.

-When the people finally got their say they rejected the pro-casino Measure U by a vote of 57.5 percent to 42.5 percent.
-Green Party Mayor (and Casino opponent) Gayle McLaughlin, despite being outspent by her opponent almost two to one, was re-elected along with two other anti-casino candidates (see Victory for Point Molate).
+When the people finally got their say they rejected the pro-casino Measure U. Green Party Mayor (and Casino opponent) Gayle McLaughlin, despite being outspent by her opponent almost two to one, was re-elected along with two other anti-casino candidates (see Victory for Point Molate).

 The Point Molate victory showed what a dynamic coalition of environmentalists and politically active citizens with deep roots in their community can achieve.

-On Earth Day, 2012 CFSPM organized a clean up at Point Molate Beach that drew 75 community participants including the Mayor and her spouse.
+On Earth Day, 2012 CFSPM organized a clean up at Point Molate Beach that drew 75 community participants, including the Mayor.
 The beach was cleaned up in three hours.
-This quarter mile long strand with shaded coastal bluff, the loveliest shoreline in the city, has been closed to the public since 2004 due to budget cuts.

-Restoring the sometimes abused but still vibrant natural headland at Point Molate may take a long time but that’s O.K. because as the saying goes, the environment is never saved, it’s always being saved.
+Restoring the vibrant natural headland at Point Molate may take a long time but that’s O.K. because as the saying goes, the environment is never saved; it’s always being saved.

 Blue Frontier Campaign is working with the local seaweed group Citizens for a Sustainable Point Molate to help Save Point Molate.
-For more information or if you’d like to help, you can make a donation or contact us at email@example.com.
+For more information or if you’d like to help contact us at email@example.com.